af-mikecrowe/eslint-config-code-smells/README.md

 Based on the work of [jdanil/eslint-config-code-smells](https://github.com/jdanil/eslint-config-code-smells)

+NOTE: This is a _**TypeScript**_ only project at this time.
+It expects:

+- TypeScript 3
+- ESLint 7
+- Prettier

 ## Operation

 When this configuration is included in a project, it loads 2 configuration files: